 Twice a year we deliver about 800 paper grocery bags to our neighbors around the church.
-The bags include a note asking for donations of non-perishable food to the CARES Food Pantry.
+The bags include a note asking for donations of non-perishable food to the CARES food pantry.
 The bags go out on Wednesday.
 One Saturday morning we pick up the bags that have been left on porches.
 We collect over 1000 pounds of food each time we do the food drive.
 This is a great way to involve our neighbors in our mission to help those in need.

 Community Garden and Orchard

 Govans Community Garden is literally a “home grown” mission of our church.
 Church members meet each season to prepare and plant three separate plots on the church grounds.
-Everything we grow is given to the CARES for pantry where fresh fruits and vegetables are a great addition to their offering, or they produced is prepared right in the Govans kitchen at Soul Kitchen.
+Everything we grow is given to the CARES food pantry where fresh fruits and vegetables are a great addition to their offering, or they produced is prepared right in the Govans kitchen at Soul Kitchen.

 One Straw Farm CSA Drop-Off Site

 As a community drop off site for One Straw Farm Community Supported Agriculture, we support local farmers and food systems.
 In addition, One Straw Farm donates a share of food for every 10 people who pick up from our church.
-This fresh food also goes to CARES Food Pantry.
+This fresh food also goes to CARES food pantry.

 Habitat for Humanity Faith House